-The Fashion Studies Facility is a newly renovated state-of-the-art suite that includes a fashion design studio, fashion studies classroom and computer laboratory.
-Fashion Studies students have access to industrial and institutional sewing machines as well as space for the creation of individual, original designs using flat pattern and draping methods.
-In the fashion studies classroom, students use light boxes for the examination of textile fabrics and for illustration of fashion designs.
+The Fashion Design and Merchandising Facility is a newly renovated state-of-the-art suite that includes a fashion design studio, fashion classroom and computer laboratory.
+Fashion Design and Merchandising students have access to industrial and institutional sewing machines as well as space for the creation of individual, original designs using flat pattern and draping methods.
+In the fashion classroom, students use light boxes for the examination of textile fabrics and for illustration of fashion designs.
 The computer laboratory is available for students using computer-aided design as well as for analysis of research findings.

 The facility also houses the program’s Historic Costume collection, displayed in a special temperature/humidity controlled room, equipped with examination tables that allow students to study collection items personally.
 Large display cases are available for exhibition of both the historic collection and student designs.